K-STEMIT: Knowledge-Informed Spatio-Temporal Efficient Multi-Branch Graph Neural Network for Subsurface Stratigraphy Thickness Estimation from Radar Data: Radargram Datasets and Graph Generation

 \subsection{Radargram Dataset}

 In this work, we use the Snow Radar Echogram Dataset (SRED) dataset\cite{ibikunle2025_Dataset}.
 It contains radargrams captured over the Greenland region in 2012 via an airborne snow radar sensor, operated by CReSIS\cite{CReSIS_radar} as part of NASA's Operation Ice Bridge project\cite{Leuschen2011SnowRadar}.
 The Snow Radar radargrams and the labeled images can be accessed at the CReSIS website.
+To the best of our knowledge, SRED is the first and only comprehensive AI-ready radar echogram dataset derived from airborne Snow Radar airborne measurements.

 Ice-penetrating radar transmits electromagnetic waves into the ice sheet, leveraging their ability to propagate through dielectric media and reflect off interfaces where there are changes in dielectric constants.
 Depending on the radar system's frequency, bandwidth, and processing techniques, the captured reflections can be used to reconstruct the subsurface structure of the mapped topography with precision.